HyperCatIoT/hc2-server/README.md

 # HyperCat 2 Reference Server

-This project implements a HyperCat 2 server (according to HyperCat 2.0rc1 specification).
+This project implements a HyperCat 2 server (according to HyperCat 2.0rc1 specification) and provides sample demo clients.

+The clients are served on port 8040.

 Most API features are supported, including: